minhdang241/scc/README.md

 - Parser pass: converts a list of tokens into AST -> easy to traverse and analyze.
 - Assembly Generation pass: converts AST into assembly and organizes in a structure required by the compiler.
 - Code Emission pass: writes those assembly structures to file.

-## Compiler driver interface:
-Currently, support the following flags.
-- `--lex`: Run only the lexer pass.
-- `--parse`: Run the lexer and parser passes.
-- `--codegen`: Run the lexer, parser, and code generation passes.